 2020, with yearly reductions of three percent until 2030.
 Under the proposed regulation, 95 percent of these funds will be passed on to the public through utility rebates, and five percent will be received as nongeneral fund revenue by the Department of Mines, Minerals and Energy for the abatement and control of carbon dioxide air pollution."

-So, if Virginia doesn't enter into a CO2 cap-and-trade would could be giving up a significant sum of money and further harming our planet.
+So, if Virginia doesn't enter into a CO2 cap-and-trade world, it could be giving up a significant sum of money and further harming our planet.
 However, that's not the reason that this bill hurts the most.

 I can see logic behind not choosing CO2 cap-and-trade and choosing carbon taxes or another method of regulation.
 I would be delighted to discuss alternatives and to explore compromises in order to achieve the best result.
 But this bill actively works against constructive dialogue and legislative action.
 It seeks to stop change from happening.
 And the planet isn't going to stop changing.